Zamiell/isaac-achievement-randomizer/docs/about.md

 - Achievement Randomizer is a mod for [_The Binding of Isaac: Repentance_](https://store.steampowered.com/app/1426300/The_Binding_of_Isaac_Repentance/) that gives you the experience of playing through the game from scratch, unlocking each item one by one in a randomized way.
 - It does not simply randomize all of the vanilla achievements.
 Rather, it has [custom objectives](objectives.md) and [custom unlocks](unlocks.md).
 - Unlike vanilla, almost everything that you can imagine is locked from the start of the game.
 That means you will have to beat your the first run as Isaac with only Breakfast in the item pools!
 - The custom objectives are designed to be challenging and non-arbitrary.
-There are only 4 types of objectives:
+There are only 3 types of objectives:
   - Kill each story boss (per character).
-  - Finish each floor without taking a hit (per character).
+  - Finish each chapter without taking a hit (per character).
-  - Survive each boss for 2 minutes without taking a hit.
   - Complete each challenge.
 - For more specific details about why we designed it this way and what exact things are locked, read on.